 4) Go to your desktop, right-click on any free space and click New > Folder.
 Then, you can rename it as mods backup or anything else you like.

 5) Open the new folder and Paste your mods folder.

 6) Repeated the steps above to back up your files in the saves folder and tray folder.

 7) Go back to the Documents > Electronic Arts, and then delete The Sims 4 folder.

 8) Launch The Sims 4, and a new Sims 4 folder will be created.
 Then, exit the game.

 9) Copy all the files in your backup folders respectively and paste them back to the corresponding places in the Sims 4 folder.

 Check if the game runs properly now.

-Hopefully, one of the fixes above gets you back to enjoying The Sims 4 without lags anymore.
-If you have any questions or suggestions, feel free to share them with us in the comment area below.
+Hopefully you can now enjoys The Sims 4 without lags anymore.
+If you have any questions or suggestions, feel free to share them in the comment area below.